 - SOC 2, Type I – A look at whether controls are properly designed, in place and documented as of a certain point in time.

-- SOC2, Type II / SOC 3, Type II – A look at whether controls are properly designed, in place and documented across a period of time.
+- SOC2, Type II SOC 3 – A look at whether controls are properly designed, in place and documented across a period of time.

 A SOC 2 report is generally restricted.
 This means that usage is limited to people that have knowledge of the service organization’s services and IT environment.
-On the other hand, a SOC 3 report can be shared with the public, and the service organization may place the SOC seal in their marketing materials.
+On the other hand, a SOC 3 report can be shared with the public.
+In both cases the service organization may place the SOC seal in their marketing materials.

 SOC 2 and SOC 3 Experience: During a typical SOC 2 or SOC 3 examination, we’ll look at physical security, internet and infrastructure services, security administration, application security, controls over software changes, IT operations, systems and programming, general control environment and business continuity planning.
-Our SOC team consists of assurance, IT and internal control professionals who have performed examinations for a variety of businesses in the public, private and nonprofit space.
+Our SOC team consists of assurance, IT and internal control professionals who have performed examinations for a variety of businesses large and small.

 If you are looking for help with your SOC 2 or SOC 3 reporting requirements, contact us.
 We can help you understand what report you need and how to use it to your organization’s benefit.
 For more information on SOC reporting, read our SOC FAQs.